Dreamy Sussex wedding venues for the perfect day

 Calling all brides-to-be, maids of honour, or even just those who can’t get wedding bells out of their heads!
 Feast your eyes on our pick of unique Sussex wedding venues, plus where to get planning help.

 You don’t have to be Harry and Meghan to get a castle wedding.
-You can tie the knot in East Sussex at 15th century Herstmonceux Castle which has a moat and the beautiful setting of 300 acres of carefully managed woodland combined with themed and formal gardens.
+You can tie the knot in East Sussex at 15th century Herstmonceux Castle which has a moat and 300 acres of carefully managed woodland combined with themed and formal gardens.

 Herstmonceux can host your big day in the ballroom, conference room or Elizabethan room, holding up to 180, 60, or 30 guests respectively, or outside in the cloisters.

 Want to really step back in time?
 Medieval-style weddings are even possible during the annual England’s Medieval Festival – a huge summer event in the castle grounds with jousting displays and much more.

 British Wedding Award winner and host of last year’s Muddy Awards winners’ drinks, The Arabian Tent Company – countrywide boasts the largest collection of unique marquees in the UK, all beautifully handmade in India.
 The most popular design for weddings is the Cornish Crea, which is block printed, as is the Raj Tent, while flower panels grace the arts and crafts-inspired William Morris.
 For festival-style weddings, the Mexican motifs on a cream background of Viva La Fiesta, influenced by Frida Kahlo and Day of the Dead celebrations, are a sure fire winner.